Dave Ward PhotographyPhotographer Male Sedro-Woolley, Washington, US

 1. I produce quality, not volume.

-a volume photographer.
+I am not a volume photographer.
 I pay attention to every finished shot and invest time in each one.
 This is how I always work.
 Most successful shoots yield 4-6 finished photos.
 A really exceptional shoot can yield 8-10 finished images.
-Do not
+Do not expect volume; do expect quality.

 2. If you want me to shoot TFP/TFCD, you HAVE to bring something special to my portfolio